“Listen to me,” I think to this human. Ava Martins is her name. “I am here, under your feet. I am in the air all around you. Stop, pause, and listen.”

 Copyright © 2021 Tadayoshi Kohno

 Tadayoshi Kohno is a professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 He volunteers regularly at the Tsubaki Grand Shrine of America, a Shinto shrine north of Seattle.
-The main character in this story was inspired by Sarutahiko no Ōkami, the Shinto god in charge of Earth and everything within Earth’s atmosphere.
+The main character in "Civilizations" was inspired by Sarutahiko no Ōkami, the Shinto god in charge of Earth and everything within Earth’s atmosphere.